VCUWrightCenter/TopExApp/docs/tutorial_tweets.md

 ### Using an Expansion Corpus

-The results from the steps above utilize the same set of texts to generate numerical representations for each sentence (i.e. the background corpus); thus, it is hard to compare from one month to the next if the background word distributions used to represent each sentence are different.
-Our main goal for this tutorial is to be able to compare each month to the others.
-To do this we need to use the SAME background corpus, not each individual month.
+The results from the steps above utilize the input texts as the background corpus to generate numerical representations for each sentence; however, sometimes your input corpus may at times be small and you need additional background context in order to get good sentence representations, or you want to use the same documents as your background for clustering multiple input corpora.
 This is where the Expansion corpus comes in.
-For this tutorial, we are going to use all Tweets from the entire year (downsized for this tutorial of course!) as our Background Corpus so that the results from month to month are more comparable.
+For this tutorial, we are going to import the December Tweets as our expansion corpus and generate the sentences representations using both the Tweets from March and December.

 To get started, navigate to the "Load Data" tab and clear all your previous files by clicking on the "Reset Input Corpus" button.